Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Introduction

-Our contribution is a rigorous regularity analysis and a fully discrete approximation scheme for a stochastic transport equation driven by a trace class L\'evy noise $L$.
+Our contribution is a rigorous regularity analysis and a fully discrete approximation scheme for a stochastic transport equation on a one- and two-dimensional spatial domain, and driven by a trace class L\'evy noise $L$.
 We derive mean-square temporal continuity and spatial regularity of the solution in terms of fractional Sobolev norms under mild assumptions.
 The degree of spatial smoothness depends on the regularity of $L$ and is made explicit and outlined in detail for the important special case that $L$ is associated to a Mat\'ern covariance function (see Examples~\ref{ex:matern} and ~\ref{ex:matern2} below).
 Furthermore, we consider the transport problem on a bounded domain with suitable inflow boundary conditions rather than on $\bR^d$.
-This is of practical interest in terms of modeling and simulation, but the boundary naturally limits the maximal regularity of the solution even for smooth noise and initial conditions.
+This is of practical interest in terms of modeling and simulation, but the boundary naturally limits spatial regularity of the solution even for smooth noise and initial conditions.

-To approximate the solution, we couple a stable time stepping scheme with a discontinuous Petrov-Galerkin (PG) approach for the spatial domain.
-Our novel method exploits the weak formulation of the SPDE, that is naturally based on different test and trial spaces for first order hyperbolic problems.
-Thus, the resulting discrete scheme is of Petrov-Galerkin-type, with a discontinuous Galerkin (DG) trial space, and results in optimal convergence rates for the spatial discretization with piecewise linear elements.
-This method has been proven to be successful for deterministic hyperbolic problems, but, to the best of our knowledge, neither a DG approach, nor a PG scheme has been applied for the discretization of SPDEs.
+To approximate the solution, we couple a stable time stepping scheme with a discontinuous Galerkin (DG) approach for the spatial domain, exploiting the weak formulation of the SPDE.
+By imposing certain flow conditions on the mesh as in \cite{CDG08} (see Assumption~\ref{ass:flow} in Section~\ref{sec:dg} for details), we guarantee optimal spatial convergence.
+This method has been proven to be successful for deterministic hyperbolic problems, but, to the best of our knowledge, has not been applied for the discretization of SPDEs.
 Finally, to sample the paths of $L$ and to obtain a fully discrete scheme, we combine truncated \KL expansions with an arbitrary approximation algorithm for the one-dimensional marginal L\'evy processes.
 In each step we provide bounds on the strong mean-squared error and give an estimate of the overall error between the unbiased solution and its fully discrete numerical approximation.